 Composer James M. Stephenson, has written music performed by prominent orchestras, instrumentalists, and wind ensembles around the world.
 He has had a steady stream of commissions and projects, including those for the Chicago Symphony, the St. Louis Symphony, and “The President’s Own” United States Marine Band.
 His collection of works also include numerous concertos commissioned for symphony principal players in Boston, Chicago, and New York to name a few.

-Symphony for Band by Timothy Mahr
+Symphony No. 1 by Timothy Mahr

 Dr. Timothy Mahr is a professor of music and conductor of the St. Olaf Band at St. Olaf College in Northfield, MN.
 In addition to directing the band, he teaches courses in composition, conducting and music education.
 Dr. Mahr is well known as a composer and has written over 50 works, a great number of which are for band.
 His works have been programmed at Lincoln Center and Carnegie Hall in New York, several national and international music conferences, and in twenty countries on four continents.

 Dr. Mahr was the first recipient of a commission from the American Bandmasters Association Commissioning Project, and the work, Endurance, was premiered by the United States Interservice Band in Washington, DC.
 His works have been commissioned by the U.S. Air Force Band, the Music Educators National Conference, Kappa Kappa Psi/Tau Beta Sigma (National Honorary Band Fraternities), the Nebraska and Indiana Bandmasters Associations, and a work celebrating the 50th Anniversary of the American School Band Directors Association.

 Bells Across the Atlantic by Adam Gorb